quynhnle135/markdown-file-manager/file1.md

-This is the new content written from Terminal
+This is the new content written from TerminalThis is new content\nThis is new content